Analysis: If U.S. has proof, U.N. can be won over on Iran plot

 'GOOD THEATER'

-But recent history also shows that if the evidence is weak, skeptics on the Security Council -- the only U.N. body with the power to impose sanctions or authorize military force -- will prevail and Washington will be unable to bring it around.
+But recent history also shows that if the evidence is weak, sceptics on the Security Council -- the only U.N. body with the power to impose sanctions or authorise military force -- will prevail and Washington will be unable to bring it around.

 That was the case with U.S. Secretary of State Colin Powell's February 2003 speech to the Security Council in which he presented U.S. intelligence on Iraqi leader Saddam Hussein's alleged nuclear, biological and chemical weapons programs.